If you're taking a Florida Keys family vacation, then check out our ultimate list of 35 things to do in Key West with kids.

 Visiting Dry Tortogas National Park, just off the coast of Key West, is on so many people's bucket lists!

 The hard part is, you can only arrive by boat as it’s almost 70 miles off shore.
 Some families will even put in for a camping pass and tent camp for a night.
+Hey, if you're a huge National Park fan then check out these great national park gift ideas.

 If you have a chance, take a few hours to visit the Key West Aquarium right next to Mallory Square.